Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Clean driving history.
 As with any motorcycle policy, staying safe on the road keeps your rates low.

 - Loan payoff.
 Pay off your motorcycle loan quickly to give yourself the freedom to choose the coverage for you.
 If you’re still in the buying phase, you can look for a motorcycle loan without prepayment penalties.

 What should I watch out for?

 Insuring a loaned or leased motorcycle is fairly straightforward.
 However, you may want to watch for a few situations:

 - Lapsed coverage.
 If you cancel or forget to renew motorcycle insurance, you could put your loan or lease in jeopardy.

 - Violating loan or lease terms.
-Without the required insurance, the company loaning or leasing to you has the right to add insurance to your loan or to reclaim the bike.
+Without the required insurance, the company loaning or leasing to you has the right to add its choice of insurance to your loan or reclaim the bike.

 Insurance for a loaned or leased motorcycle works similar to a bike you own outright.
 However, your loan or lease contract may require additional coverage, such as comprehensive and uninsured or underinsured motorist.
 It may also have other coverage requirements, such as an increased limit or maximum deductible.
 These requirements may contribute to a higher insurance rate.

 Compare motorcycle insurance providers that best fit your needs.